 Save on life insurance when buying a new policy

 1. Buy life insurance as soon as you need it

 As soon as you know you need life insurance, you should buy in order to lock-in lower life insurance premiums .
-On average, the cost of life insurance will increase 4.5 to 9% every year as you age.
+The average cost of life insurance will increase 4.5 to 9% every year as you age.
 When you apply and buy when you’re young and healthy, you can lock-in those lower rates and save yourself a lot of money over the term of your policy.

 2. Shop the market

 Each life insurance company prices their coverage based on their own underwriting criteria, and that means that the price for the same coverage can vary widely from company to company.
 When you work with a marketplace like Policygenius to find and buy insurance, experienced agents help you choose the company that is friendliest to your personal profile, ensuring that you get your best price.
 Some insurers, for example, offer better rates for people with diabetes, or people who have a history of cancer, or people who have had mental health diagnoses.

 3. Choose term life insurance

 The easiest way to save money when buying life insurance is to choose a term life insurance policy instead of a permanent life insurance policy.
 Permanent life insurance costs five to 15 times more than term life insurance.
 Term life insurance is simple insurance: you pay premiums for a set term, and if you die during that term, your beneficiaries get a set death benefit.
 Permanent policies are more complex financial products that can be useful for complex situations (like if you have complex estate planning needs).
 Most people can have their financial protection needs met with term life insurance.

 4. Lower the face value and/or the term length of the policy